 |Planes that can be flown with the license||

 3 + 2 instructor review hours every year

-Annual Flight Test with Examiner
+12 hours of flight time* or Annual Flight Test with Examiner

 Biennial review with FAA Certified Flying Instructor (CFI)